For Current Families

 - There are both Adult and Under 18 certifications available.
 Please choose Saint Olaf Catholic SCHOOL (not church) as your location.

-- Please call Mrs. Moffat in the office, if you have any questions.
+- Please call Ms. Earhart in the office, if you have any questions.

 Frequently Asked Questions